General Questions For Partners:

 - Does he or she say mean things under stress that he or she “doesn’t really mean.”

 - Is your partner able to handle negative emotion or does he or she deflect it with excessive positivity, denial or other defense mechanisms?
+Are they conflict avoidant and always walking the middle line, having a hard time making boundaries?

 - Is your partner able to express herself or himself in emotional terms (state when he or she are sad, scared, etc..) or does he or she want to skip talking about emotion and “solve problems?”
 This could be a problem as many logistical arguments often have an emotional base.